What to Expect After Knee Replacement Surgery? All Questions Answered

 However, partial knee replacement surgery is still rather invasive and it could be to your benefit to treat your recovery like you've just gone through a total knee replacement.

 You'll still be in quite a bit of pain requiring various pain management methods and you won't be able to do much for the first month or so.
-You'll also need to see a physiotherapist or physical therapist on a regular basis to ensure the health of your knee joint.
+You'll also need to see a physiotherapist on a regular basis to ensure the health of your knee joint.

 What to expect after knee replacement surgery heals?